./features/visualization modes

 Facets

 To enable the visualization of the B-rep facets backing the precise geometry, press "W" ("wireframe") key whenever the focus is set to the viewer.
-The facets are rendered in hidden line removal mode, so you see only the visible features of a model.
 To get back to the shaded view, press "S" ("shading").

 The "W"/"S" toggle is applied only to the actors that are currently visible on the scene.
 If you want to keep the visualization of facets enabled for a dedicated object while keeping others shaded, temporarily hide them from the scene and use the toggle.